 PLC admissions criteria

 All permanently excluded students of statutory school age, who are resident in South Gloucestershire, will attend PLC from the 6th day of the permanent exclusion.
 It is the responsibility of the excluding school to provide work for the first 5 days and for parents to ensure the student is not in a public place during school hours.
-The excluding school must inform the Local Authority and PLC on the first day of the exclusion to ensure this time scale can be adhered to.
+The excluding school must inform the Local Authority and PLC (via the PLC referral form) on the first day of the exclusion, to ensure this time scale can be adhered to.

 All other referrals must be triggered via the PLC single referral form.
 The following criteria applies: